 identify, remove, pack, transport, or dispose of hazardous materials, including asbestos, lead-based paint, waste oil, fuel, transmission fluid, radioactive materials, or contaminated soil.
 Specialized training and certification in hazardous materials handling or a confined entry permit are generally required.
 May operate earth-moving equipment or trucks.

-In this career summary, you will find out what the job of A Hazmat Removal Worker is about and what it is like.
+In this career summary, you will find out what the job of a Hazardous Materials Removal Worker is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.